kajate/bowling-score/README.md

 But adding a boolean for if the last roll was a strike or not, also with keeping a strike calculator, I could calculate how many rolls after to add points to.
 Altough, the logic breaks if there are more than two strikes in a row, which I could not manage to get my head around within the time frame.

+The work itself took me about 4-5 hours in total.

+About 1 hour of understanding the rules of bowling(hehe).
+1/2 hour of building the logic.
+2 hours of building the app.
-And regarding the time fram, to be honest, this took me more than 2-3 hours.
-Understanding the rules of bowling, took me about an hour chatting with a friend of mine, I had completely misunderstood it based on the explanation to you, and having never known the rules of bowling, it sure was a bit tricky in the beginning.
-So, some feedback for you to think about in the instructions.
-Other than that, it was a funny, but tricky challenged, and I had fun doing it.
+2 hour of fixing errors and getting the work complete working. excluding time for understanding the rules of bowling, which took me about an hour.

+Having never known the rules of bowling, it was a bit tricky in the beginning to get how all the parts work.
+I would say that the instructions for the task does not really make clear how the rules of bowling work, unless you have a basic idea of it already.
+So, some feedback for you who gave me this task to think about.
+Other than that, it was a nice and tricky challenge, and I had fun doing it.

-With more it would be fun to make a visual interpretation of this, something i might get on doing, just because it is fun.
+The next step would be to make a visual interpretation of this, which I would be excited about.

 To open, download the zip, unzip, and open index.html in a browser.
+No packages, no nothing.